L'Ambroisie

 L'Ambroisie (/fr/) is a traditional French restaurant in Paris, France.
-It was founded by Danièle and Bernard Pacaud, and is now owned by Butler Industries Group.
-It has maintained three Michelin stars for more than thirty years.
+It was founded by Danièle and Bernard Pacaud, and is now owned by Walter Butler of Butler Industries Group.
+L'Ambroisie maintained three Michelin stars from 1988 until 2026, where it lost a star.
 The name "L'Ambroisie" ("Ambrosia" in English) comes from Greek mythology and means both "food for gods" and "source of immortality."

 Location

 The restaurant is in a period house on the southwestern corner of the Place des Vosges in Paris.

 Founder

 The restaurant's founder and head chef is Bernard Pacaud.
 He was abandoned by his parents at age 13 and raised in an orphanage in the mountains of Lyonnais.

 Pacaud started cooking at age 15, in 1962, as an apprentice at the famed Eugenie (Mére) Brazier's restaurant Col de la Luère, located 20 km from Lyon.
 Pacaud spent the next three years as a commis at the Tante Alice restaurant in Lyon before becoming chef de partie at La Méditerranée in Paris.
 Pushed by Eugénie Brazier's encouragement, he applied to work in 1976 with Claude Peyrot, the chef and owner of the Vivarois (a Michelin three-star restaurant) on avenue Victor Hugo in Paris.
 In 1981, he opened his restaurant quai de la Tournelle (at the crossing with rue de Bièvres) in Paris.
 In 1986, he opened L'Ambroisie at Place des Vosges, and obtained three Michelins stars in 1988, which he has kept.

 Pacaud rarely comes into the public's sight because he devotes himself to cuisine in the kitchen.
 He deeply values the quality of ingredients.
 When he first opened the restaurant, ingredient costs caused him to run a deficit.
 He has been described as following traditional processes of making food, taking the utmost care in dishes, and presenting every plate as an elegant art.

 Pacaud passed on the restaurant to his son Mathieu in 2012, but continues to pay close attention and makes sure the restaurant maintains its high-level service and quality.